srImathE satakOpAya nama:

 IrginRa – torturing

-en pizhaiyE ninainthu aruLi – mercifully thinking about my mistakes only instead of thinking of his own
+en pizhaiyE ninaindhu aruLi – mercifully thinking about my mistakes only instead of thinking of his own

 thirumAlArkku – to the emperumAn who is good towards pirAtti who triggers his compassion

-thiruvadiyin – for you who is the master
+thiruvadiyin – for you who are the master

 thagavinukku – for the compassion that is your intrinsic nature